DerrylKevin/Internship-TSF/README.md

 ## Internship-TSE

-This repository contains all the Jupyter notebooks and the links involved with the 'Data Science and Analytics Internship' with 'The Sparks Foundation'
+This repository contains all the Jupyter notebooks involved with the 'Data Science and Analytics Internship' with 'The Sparks Foundation'